almogtavor/date-range-picker/README.md

 # date-range-picker
- A React-Redux date picker calendar with ranges.
+ A React date picker calendar with ranges.

  Demo at https://almogtavor.github.io/date-range-picker/